In this guide, I will share with you How to Whiten Teeth While Wearing Braces.

 This method can set you back by more than $500, as special equipment and skills have to be used.

-2. Whitening Trays.
+2. Whitening Trays

 This is a procedure also carried out at the dentist, but less costly than chairside bleaching.

-You will be fitted with a custom tray (looking like a boxer’s protective mouth guard) that fit your teeth, and into which you will be instructed to pour a hydrogen peroxide solution.
+You will be fitted with a custom tray (looking like a boxer’s protective mouthguard) that fit your teeth, and into which you will be instructed to pour a hydrogen peroxide solution.

-Usually you need to do this twice a day or overnight as per instructions from your dentist.
+Usually, you need to do this twice a day or overnight as per instructions from your dentist.

 This treatment should not exceed a couple of hundreds.
 Minimal sensitivity had been reported.

 If you would rather not go to the dentist, there are simple home solutions that are easy to implement.

-1. Using Whitening Toothpastes.
+1. Using Whitening Toothpaste

-Normal toothpastes do their job by removing surface stains using mild abrasives, whereas those labelled as whitening toothpastes have stronger polishing agents (such as baking soda) that can remove surface stains more effectively, without the harmful effects of bleaches.
+Those labeled as whitening toothpaste have stronger polishing agents (such as baking soda) that can remove surface stains more effectively, without the harmful effects of bleaches.

-2. Paint-on Whitening Gels.
+2. Paint-on Whitening Gels

 However, the drawback of this is that you may not reach areas around the metal brackets and wires.

 3. Other home whitening solutions you can make.